-Incorporate public art and cultural resources into park design features that highlight Poulsbo and Tribal history, traditions and natural resources.
+Incorporate public art and cultural resources into park design features that highlight Poulsbo and Tribal history, traditions, and natural resources.

-Continue to lincorporate into Fish Park and Nelson Park, and along the planned Liberty Bay/Dogfish Creek shoreline trail, interpretative stations and viewing areas in City parks to that educate the community and support the Kitsap Audubon Society's designation of Liberty Bay, the ancestral history of Poulsbo, and the Dogfish Creek estuary as the "Poulsbo Fjords Audubon Wildlife Viewing Area."
+Continue to incorporate interpretative stations and viewing areas in city parks that educate the community and support the Kitsap Audubon Society's designation of Liberty Bay, the ancestral history of Poulsbo, and the Dogfish Creek estuary as the "Poulsbo Fjords Audubon Wildlife Viewing Area."